Police: Woman struck, critically injured after getting out of moving Uber in O’Neill Tunnel

-Troopers responding to a report of a pedestrian struck in the southbound tunnel near Exit 23 around 7:30 a.m. found a 29-year-old Boston woman suffering from life-threatening injuries, according to state police spokesman David Procopio.
+Troopers responding to a report of a pedestrian struck in the southbound tunnel near Exit 23 around 7:30 a.m. found a 29-year-old Boston woman suffering from life-threatening injuries, according to state police.

-The victim, whose name has not been released, was taken to Massachusetts General Hospital.
-She is said to be in critical condition.
+The victim, whose name has not been released, was taken to a Boston-area hospital, where she was listed in critical condition.

+The driver then made an agreement to take the victim to her residence in Boston for an agreed-upon price.

-While in the tunnel, the victim exited the moving vehicle from the rear passenger side door, according to Procopio.
-She was then struck by a 2015 Jeep Cherokee.
+While in the tunnel, the victim allegedly exited the moving vehicle from the rear passenger side door and was then struck by a 2015 Jeep Cherokee.

 The male operator of the vehicle that struck the woman, as well as the Uber operator, both remained on scene.